 Programs must conduct and document a compliant National Service Criminal History Check NSCHC (45 CFR 2540.200-.207, NSCHC Manual, (NSCHC FAQ) for all individuals in covered positions under AmeriCorps State and National operational grants (45CFR 2540.201).
-This check must be completed using the AmeriCorps approved vendors, Fieldprint and Truescreen, and approved by Nevada Volunteers before any member or staff funded by the AmeriCorps grant (CNCS share or match) begins work or service.
-Nevada Volunteers requires the use of the vendors Truescreen and Fieldprint for completion of these checks.
-For information on how to set-up your accounts with Truescreen and Fieldprint please reference the (Using Truescreen and Fieldprint Manual) found on the AmeriCorps website.
+This check must be completed using the AmeriCorps approved vendor Truescreen, and approved by Nevada Volunteers before any member or staff funded by the AmeriCorps grant (CNCS share or match) begins work or service.
+Nevada Volunteers requires the use of the vendor Truescreen for completion of these checks.
+For information on how to set-up your account with Truescreen please reference the Using AmeriCorps Approved Vendor Truescreen Manual found on the AmeriCorps website.